 Stream Deck’s software makes dragging and dropping OBS scene changes extremely easy

 Stream Deck buttons can also be configured for things like PhotoShop or Premier and are widely used by power Twitch and YouTube streamers.
 Currently the three models cost $100 (6 buttons), $150 (15 buttons), and $250 (32 buttons) on Amazon.
 As I update this article, the 6 button box is on sale for $80 (20% off).
+The 6 button box is also sold at a variety of other retailers and has shown in stock at one of my local Target stores if you are interested in walking into a store, paying at a cash register, and walking out with your box.

 Here are all the products I mentioned in the article.
 All Amazon links are affiliate links where I get a small cut of your purchase back as Amazon credit: